ldaley/remote-control/doc/manual/src/chapters/030-server.md

 How the command is received is particular to the transport being used.
 As such, the core library does not provide any endpoint implementations.

-Endpoint implementations create a [`groovyx.remote.server.Receiver`][receiver-api] object that manages the execution of commands.
+Endpoint implementations create a [`io.remotecontrol.server.Receiver`][receiver-api] object that manages the execution of commands.

 It exposes one method...